-"I do," said a voice from behind the demon gang.
+"I do" came a voice from behind the demons.
 All heads turned towards the voice to see Spike standing there, coat billowing in the wind, with Dawn hiding behind him.

 "Heh, so, bloodsucker, you wanna go first?
 You're not really my type, but I'm sure one of my boys might like a go..."
 Razor trailed off, his face curling into what could be taken for a smile.

 Spike, initially confused, realized his mistake and muttered "bollocks" under his breath before putting his game face on.